sradc/nb_as_module/README.md

 print(list_of_notebooks)
 #> ['hello.ipynb', ...]

-# Load one of the notebooks in the list, as a module:
+# Load one of the notebooks in the list as a module:
 hello = nb_as_module.colab.as_module('hello.ipynb', 'hello')

 # Run a function from the module.